Vijay Ramakrishnan, MD

 Fig 2.
 Probing and irrigation is commonly performed in the evaluation of tearing.

 Surgery is often performed under general anesthesia, but may be performed under local anesthesia according to patient or surgeon preference.
-DCR can be achieved from an external approach or from an endoscopic approach.
+DCR can be achieved from an external (through a facial incision) approach or from an endoscopic (using a small telescope and instruments through the nose) approach.
 The goal of the procedure is to bypass the obstructed nasolacrimal duct and allow for tear drainage into the nose directly from the lacrimal sac.
 External DCR approaches the lacrimal sac through a small incision between the eye and the nose.
 The lacrimal sac is identified and opened into the nasal cavity.
 To maintain the opening, the surgeon may use sutures or stents (Figure 3).

 Fig 3.
 If used, a stent is placed through the puncta into the nose.